iexcloud/docs/source/migrating-and-importing-data/accessing-s3-via-storage-integration.md

-# Accessing AWS S3 via Storage Integration
+# Accessing AWS S3 via AWS Integration

-Apperate's AWS storage integration provides a flexible way to connect with your AWS S3 buckets from your workspace.
+Apperate's AWS Integration provides a flexible way to connect with your AWS S3 buckets from your workspace.
 The integration involves granting an AWS user from Apperate access to your bucket via an AWS IAM role and policy.

-## Configuring AWS Storage Integration
+## Configuring AWS Integration

 Here are the steps: